Bradpk/silly-story-generator/README.md

-# silly-story-generator
+### Story Generator

-An early project I completed that creates a random story which incorporates the users name and a choice of metric or imperial measurements.
+This is an early project I completed that generates random stories.
+It allows users to enter a custom name to be used in the story and toggle between imperial or metric measurements.

+### Tech Stack

+JavaScript
+HTML
+CSS